elliotjreed/content.elliotjreed.com/Kali/2019-04-27 Kali Linux Live USB Install Guide with Persistent Volume.md

 Reboot your computer and select your USB drive from the boot menu, selecting `Kali USB Persistence` from the Kali boot screen.

 Stuck on what to do?
-Maybe try running `netdiscover` and see if there are any unknown devices on you network.
+Maybe try running `netdiscover` and see if there are any unknown devices on your network.